NDAK16005U Program Analysis and Transformation (PAT)

 - Static program analysis paradigms, including abstract interpretation and type-based analyses.

-- Applications areas of automated program analysis, including optimization, verification, and information security.
+- Applications areas of automated program analysis, including optimisation, verification, and information security.

 - Principles of semantics-based program transformation.